codatio/codat-docs/docs/supplier-enablement/overview.md

 ## What is it?

-Our **Supplier Enablement** product fits neatly into your onboarding process and provides secure ongoing access to your clients' data.

-With direct connections to their ERP systems and accounting software, **Supplier Enablement** gives you spend insights and actionable supplier analytics.
-Enhance your card programs with this information and grow your commercial card volume in B2B payments as a result.
+With our **Supplier Enablement** product, you can harness your clients' accounts payable data within minutes and gain insights on their spend and supplier activity.
+Use this detail to identify suppliers eligible for your card programs, offer tailored outreach campaigns to your clients, and grow your commercial card volume in B2B payments.

 ## Who is it for?